MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/intro-to-manual-camera-controls.md

 ---
-title: "Manual Camera Controls"
+title: "Manual Camera Controls in Xamarin.iOS"
-description: "The AVFoundation Framework makes it easier than ever for users to take great photos by allowing for Manual Camera Controls.
-Using this framework, an application can take direct control over the camera focus, white balance, and exposure settings.
-An application can also use bracketed exposure captures to automatically capture images with different exposure settings.
-This article will take a quick look at using the Manual Camera Controls in a simple iOS 8 mobile application." ms.prod: xamarin ms.assetid: 56340225-5F3C-4BFC-9A79-61496D7FE5B5 ms.technology: xamarin-ios
+description: "This document describes how the iOS AVFoundation framework can be used with Xamarin.iOS to enable manual camera controls.
+Manual camera controls allow a user to control focus, white balance, and exposure settings." ms.prod: xamarin ms.assetid: 56340225-5F3C-4BFC-9A79-61496D7FE5B5 ms.technology: xamarin-ios